Gumby

-Gumby is an American clay animation franchise, centered on the titular green clay humanoid character created and modeled by Art Clokey.
-Gumby stars in two television series, the feature-length Gumby: The Movie, and other media.
-He immediately became a famous example of stop motion clay animation and an American cultural icon, spawning tributes, parodies, and merchandising.
+Gumby is an American cartoon character and associated media franchise created by Art Clokey.
+He is a blocky green humanoid made of clay.

+Gumby stars in two television series, the film Gumby: The Movie, and other media.
+Gumby immediately became a famous example of stop-motion clay animation and an American cultural icon, spawning tributes, parodies, and merchandising.

 Overview

-The Gumby franchise follows Gumby's adventures through different environments and historical eras.
-His primary sidekick is Pokey, a talking orange pony.
-His nemeses are the G and J Blockheads, a pair of antagonistic red humanoid figures with cube-shaped heads, one with the letter G on the block, the other with the letter J. Their creation was inspired by the trouble-making Katzenjammer Kids.
+The Gumby franchise follows Gumby's adventures through different environments and historical eras via entering books.
+His primary sidekick is Pokey, an orange pony.
+His archnemeses are the Blockheads, a pair of silent, antagonistic, red humanoid figures with cube-shaped heads; one has the letter G on the side of his head, while the other has a J. Their creation was inspired by the trouble-making Katzenjammer Kids.
 Other characters include Prickle, a yellow fire-breathing dinosaur who sometimes styles himself as a detective with pipe and deerstalker hat like Sherlock Holmes; Goo, a flying blue shapeshifting mermaid who spits blue goo balls; Gumbo and Gumba, Gumby's parents; and Nopey, Gumby's dog whose entire vocabulary is the word "nope".
 The 1988 syndicated series added Gumby's sister Minga, mastodon friend Denali, and chicken friend Tilly.